 Until earlier this year, we’d never been to Prague.
 On our first morning in the city, we woke up to a fluffy snow falling lightly past our window.
 In Prague, strolling along the charming streets to find the best cup of hot chocolate in the city could become a full-time occupation—one I would willingly accept as my Christmas duty.

-Best Places for a Cultural Christmas
+Best Places in Europe for a City Break at Christmas

 At any time of year, wandering Dubrovnik’s mysterious streets is a romantic journey through history.
 Though you won’t see any snow on a Dubrovnik Christmas holiday, the Dubrovnik Winter Festival lights up the city with winter cheer.
 To add to the festivity, cosy up in D’vino Wine Bar with a glass or a tasting flight of Croatian red and watch the city go by.